 Does EMOTIV offer EEG Machines?

-EMOTIV is an award-winning EEG machine brand that offers three devices built for neuroscience, workplace wellness and safety, cognitive performance, neuromarketing, and brain-controlled technology applications.
-EMOTIV’s devices start at $299 for individual performance and wellness use (the EMOTIV Insight headset).
+EMOTIV is an award-winning EEG machine brand that offers for devices built for neuroscience, workplace wellness and safety, cognitive performance, neuromarketing, and brain-controlled technology applications.

 Considered one of the best EEG machines on the market, the EMOTIV EPOC X headset provides professional-grade brain data for academic research and commercial use.
 For researchers, EMOTIV offers the EPOC FLEX Cap, a 32 channel EEG machine with high-density coverage and moveable electrodes available in either gel or saline.